gombru/gombru.github.io/_posts/2019-05-14-text_style_transfer.markdown

 mathjax: false
 ---

-<span style="color:brown">**This is joint work with Ali Furkan Biten and will be published in ICDAR 2019 as "Selective Style Transfer on Text"[[PDF](https://arxiv.org/abs/1906.01466)].
+<span style="color:brown">**This is joint work with Ali Furkan Biten and will be published in ICDAR 2019 as "Selective Style Transfer for Text" [[PDF](https://arxiv.org/abs/1906.01466)].
 Refer to the paper to access the full and formal article.
 Here I explain informally and briefly the experiments conducted and the conclusions obtained.**</span>

-## Text Style Transfer
 Style Transfer is the task of transferring the *style* of one source image to another keeping its *content*.
 It's often applied to transfer the style of a painting to a real word image.
 In that context, the style to be transferred is the line style, the color palette, the brush strokes or the cubist patterns of the painting.
 In [this blog post](https://gombru.github.io/2019/01/14/miro_styletransfer_deepdream/), where I train a conventional neural style transfer model to transfer Joan Miró painting styles, I explain how style transfer models work.
 If is the first time you meet neural style transfer, it's a must before you continue this reading.

 In this work we **explore the possibilities of style transfer in the text domain**.
 We hypothesis that, when working with text images, **style transfer models can learn to transfer a text style (color, text font, etc) to image text instances preserving the original characters**.
 If that hypothesis is true, text style transfer would have many applications.
 When working with scene text images, we could generate synthetic images keeping the original text transcription but with a different text style.
 We could also use it in augmented reality scenarios to stylize any *Arial* text with the text style of the image to augment.
 Both of these applications would be **very useful as data augmentation techniques**, as shown later in this post.
 The realistic result we get, prompt that it could also have **artistic applications for graphic design**.
 Text style transfer can also be very useful in other text domains: We could train a model to *Arialize* any text found in an image, or to copy the style of a writer in the handwritten text domain.

-### Pipeline
+### Methodology
 As our baseline model we used the neural style transfer model proposed by Google in ["A Learned Representation for Artistic Style"](https://arxiv.org/abs/1610.07629).
 We initially used their TensorFlow Magenta implementation, which is available [here](https://github.com/tensorflow/magenta/tree/master/magenta/models/image_stylization).
 But the code is quite inefficient and outdated, so we reimplemented it in Pytorch.

 Our initial experiments were simple: Train the baseline model with scene text images to see it it could learn to transfer text styles.
 And yes, it could!